The Old Man and the Lisa: Plot

 Burns moves in with Smithers and insists on being helpful, but Smithers insists that he relax after witnessing him accidentally smash crockery whilst trying to wash up.
 Left to his own devices, Burns decides to go grocery shopping.
 At the supermarket he is confused by the difference between ketchup and catsup, so the grocer commits him to the Springfield Retirement Castle, finding his brief time there monotonous.
 He sees Lisa again at the nursing home and begs her to help rebuild his empire.
 After incessant pleading, she agrees to help him earn money by recycling after he promises to change his evil ways.

 Burns grabs every can he finds, eventually earning enough money to open his own recycling plant.
 He gives Lisa a tour of the plant, showing her the Burns Omni-Net — millions of six-pack holders fastened together to catch fish and sea creatures to make Li'l Lisa's Patented Animal Slurry.
 Lisa, a vegetarian and animal rights supporter, realizes he has not changed; when he tries to be good, he is even more evil, although he insists that he is providing a needed commodity.
 Lisa runs through the streets, unsuccessfully trying to stop seemingly brainwashed citizens from recycling.

-Later, Burns tells Lisa that he has sold the recycling plant to a fish stick company for US$120 million, 10 percent of which is hers.
+Later, Burns tells Lisa that he has bought back the power plant by selling the recycling plant to a fish stick company for US$120 million, 10 percent of which is hers.
 Lisa refuses the money and rips up the check.
 This causes Homer to have four simultaneous heart attacks.
 At the hospital, Lisa apologizes to her dad for forfeiting the money.
 When he tells her that $12,000 would have been a godsend, Lisa tells him 10 percent of $120 million is actually $12 million.
 The hospital's public address system announces a code blue, indicating Homer has suffered cardiac arrest.